Comictor2RO/NexDB/README.md

 ### Localhost bypass
 Connections from `127.0.0.1` or `::1` skip the challenge-response handshake and receive `AUTH OK` immediately.
 This makes local tooling (Python scripts, GUI) simpler.
 Remote connections still require full authentication.

+### FLOAT and BOOL column types
+Two new column types are now supported in addition to `INT` and `STRING`:

+- `FLOAT` — stores decimal numbers (e.g. `3.14`, `-0.5`)
+- `BOOL` — stores boolean values: `true`, `false`, `1`, `0`, `TRUE`, `FALSE`

+NULL values (`NULL`) can be inserted into any column regardless of type.

+### Concurrent connections
+The TCP server now runs an ASIO I/O thread pool.
+The number of threads is set via `thread_count` in `config.json` (default 4).
+Multiple clients can be handled simultaneously; engine access is serialized internally via a mutex.

+### Atomic DELETE and UPDATE (WAL)
+DELETE and UPDATE operations are now fully atomic.
+The WAL logs the complete post-operation state before modifying storage using a `REPLACE_BEGIN` / `REPLACE_ROW` pattern.
+On crash recovery, the engine can always restore the correct final state without data loss or partial writes.
+WAL values are percent-encoded to safely handle any delimiter characters inside stored data.

 ---

 ## Configuration